Data as a Service (DaaS): What is it & How Will it Help You Scale?

 Most DaaS providers have strict security measures in place to protect the data stored and accessed through their service.
 This can include encryption, access controls, and regular security audits.

-However, organisations should carefully vet DaaS providers and ensure they have proper security measures in place.
+However, organisations should carefully vet DaaS providers and ensure proper security measures are in place.

 What industries can benefit from using Data as a Service (DaaS)?